step-security-bot/muehlbachler-public-services-cluster-applications/README.md

 ## Continuous Integration and Automations

-- [GitHub Actions](https://docs.github.com/en/actions) are linting and templating all Helm charts.
+- [GitHub Actions](https://docs.github.com/en/actions) are linting all YAML files.
-- [Renovate Bot](https://github.com/renovatebot/renovate) is updating Helm (sub)charts and used container images in the `values.yaml` files, and GitHub Actions.
+- [Renovate Bot](https://github.com/renovatebot/renovate) is updating Helm releases and used container images in the `values.yaml` files, and GitHub Actions.